Tue, Sept 18:

 Mark and I (reading his note) are looking at the online interlinear, not the pdf version.

-Andrew checks the pdf version, sees that an 'M' is missing, but doesn't make it public.
+Andrew checks the pdf version, sees that an 'M' is missing, but doesn't make it public,

-Richard Budelberger posts a late comment on Suciu's blog entry of Sept 27.
+Oct 9: Richard Budelberger posts a late comment on Suciu's blog entry of Sept 27.

-In it, he draws attention to the 'M' missing from my pdf-interlinear at line 50.10.
+In it, he draws attention to the 'M' missing from my pdf-interlinear at line 608 (50.01).

-Incredibly, Mark and I both miss the note.
+Incredibly, both Mark and I miss the note.
 Andrew sees it, but doesn't make anything

-and will be writing a blog entry about it.
-Alarmed, Andrew (whose new paper contains
+he's come across some new evidence and will be writing a blog entry about it.
+Alarmed,

-that evidence and is nearing completion), responds on Fb to ask that Mark hold up until
+Andrew (whose new paper contains that evidence and is nearing completion), responds

-the next day, to co-ordinate with the posting of his paper.
-Mark agrees, and the two
+on Fb to ask that Mark hold up until the next day, to co-ordinate with the posting of his

-exchange email behind the scenes.
-Andrew works late into the night to finish his paper.
+paper.
+Mark agrees, and Andrew works late into the night to finish his paper.

 Oct 11: Mark Goodacre posts a block-buster announcing Andrew Bernhard's new paper,